Minneapolis embraced a police reform model. George Floyd’s killing points up its limits.

 After the killing of Floyd and the uprising against police that followed, culminating in the torching of the 3rd Precinct, Minneapolis is at a crossroads.
 It can continue on the path of slow cultural change, or it can opt for a blank slate — to “end the current policing system as we know it,” as City Council Member Alondra Cano, who heads the council’s committee on public safety, said recently.

 The 21st Century Policing model for reform came out of a moment similar to the one Minneapolis faces now.
-In August 2014, a white police officer shot and killed Michael Brown, a young black man, in Ferguson, Missouri.
+In August 2014, a white police officer shot and killed Michael Brown, a young Black man, in Ferguson, Missouri.
 The shooting and decision not to indict the officer laid bare long-standing civil unrest over racial disparities in policing and use of force.
 It led to protests and riots throughout the suburban St. Louis city, and a federal investigation that determined the Ferguson Police Department engaged in a pattern of unlawful and racist policing.

 In May 2015, the President’s Task Force on 21st Century Policing released a report of recommendations for cities to move into a new era of law enforcement.
 The document emphasized the need for a cultural revolution in American police departments, which the authors said would come through more transparency and accountability.
 Police would have to reset their philosophy to focus on community policing rather than the militarized, warrior-minded tactics embraced by so many officers.
 To gain the trust of skeptical citizens — key to a functioning Democracy, according to the report — would come from police forces reflecting the values of the communities in which they work.